Meowchestra/Whiskers/README.md

-# Hypnotoad Plugin
+# Hypnotoad

-BardMusicPlayer & LightAmp can be used with the [Hypnotoad](https://github.com/Meowchestra/Hypnotoad-Plugin) companion plugin for enhanced functionality.
+[MeowMusic](https://github.com/Meowchestra/MeowMusic/) can be used with the [Hypnotoad](https://github.com/Meowchestra/Hypnotoad) dalamud companion plugin for enhanced functionality.

+_Personal fork based on BardMusicPlayer & LightAmp's Hypnotoad plugin with custom changes ahead of upstream._

 <details>
 <summary>Enhanced Features</summary>